 Bowie Pin Ups radio 'show' found

-David Bowie's previously unheard recording of a mock radio show, which he created to promote his celebrated covers album Pin Ups, is to be broadcast four decades after it was first made.
+A previously unheard David Bowie recording of a mock radio show, which he created to promote his celebrated covers album Pin Ups, is to be broadcast four decades after it was first made.

-The 15-minute programme, found in a cache of archive material, features the then 26 year old discussing the music scene and playing songs from the album.
+The 15-minute programme, found in a cache of archive material, features the then 26-year-old Bowie discussing the music scene and playing songs from the album.

-It is thought to have been put together as a promo tool for the release of the album, which was released 40 years ago this week and will air for the first time on BBC Radio 6 Music tomorrow.
+It is thought to have been put together as a promo tool for the release of the album, which was released 40 years ago this week and will air for the first time on BBC Radio 6 Music.

-The recording was unearthed by Nigel Reeve, who oversees David's back catalogue and said he found it "jaw-dropping" to hear for the first time.
+The recording was unearthed by Nigel Reeve, who oversees Bowie's back catalogue and said he found it "jaw-dropping" to hear for the first time.

-Excerpts will be played throughout the day on 6 Music and it will also be available on the station's website bbc.co.uk/6music for a short time.
+Excerpts will be played throughout the day on 6 Music on Wednesday October 23 and it will also be available on the station's website bbc.co.uk/6music for a short time.

 The first excerpt will be played during Shaun Keaveny's breakfast show with the last chunk being played in Marc Riley's evening programme.
 It will be available online until Sunday night.